slaclab/lume-services/docs/workflows.md

 | False            | false   |
 | None             |         |

-2. In order to access the results of tasks outside a flow, the task-level results must be JSON serializable.
+2. In order to access the results of tasks outside a flow, the task-level results must also be JSON serializable.
 LUME-services packages some utilities for interacting with custom result types using JSON representations of the result that can be used to load at runtime.
+The method `lume_services.results.generic.get_db_dict()` creates a json serializable result that may then be used to fetch a full model run result form the results database.

 ## Common tasks

 ```python
 from prefect import task, Flow, Parameter